TinyTapeout/tinytapeout_www/content/specs/analog/_index.md

 Use your preferred analog flow to design, simulate, layout, extract, LVS and post layout simulate.

-A quick way to get started is to use this [tcl script](https://gist.github.com/urish/ba71f2fa68505a1b665000bce08d3874) to draw and label the power ports.
+A quick way to get started is to use this [tcl script](https://github.com/TinyTapeout/tt-support-tools/blob/tt08/def/analog/magic_init_project.tcl) to draw and label the power ports.

 * Download the script
-* Edit it to change the cellname and GDS and LEF export paths
+* Edit it to change the module name and configure the pin template and power stripes
-* Start Magic and in the tcl command window, write `source tt-analog-draw.tcl`
+* Start Magic and in the tcl command window, write `source magic_init_project.tcl`

 ## Resources